 For the rescue of Iceal Hambleton, shot down in Quang Tri province during the Easter Offensive of 1972 and rescued by SEAL Thomas Harris and a Vietnamese guide, see under Talty, and Whitcomb, in The Easter Offensive of 1972.

-Some SEAL documents have been placed on-line in the Jerry J. Fletcher Collection, in the Virtual Vietnam Archive of the Vietnam Project, at Texas Tech University.
+Some SEAL documents have been placed on-line in the Virtual Vietnam Archive of the Vietnam Project, at Texas Tech University, notably in the Jerry J. Fletcher Collection and the Dale W. Andrade Collection.
 These include:

 CTF 116, 161314Z Oct 1969, SEAL Ops.
 Rules of engagement, particularly in regard to SEAL operations directed against VC medical facilities.